UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 UPSC IAS Prelims CSAT Syllabus

-The second component of the UPSC Prelims, GS Paper-II, is better known as the Civil Services Aptitude Test (CSAT).
-As this paper is qualifying in nature, all 2026 aspirants must review the official CSAT syllabus provided below to ensure they meet the minimum criteria.
+General Studies Paper-II, widely known as the Civil Services Aptitude Test (CSAT), is mandatory for all aspirants.
+Because this paper is qualifying in nature, candidates appearing for the UPSC CSE 2026 must carefully review the official CSAT syllabus provided below.

 1. Comprehension